washington state child support

 These are just a few of the many questions and issues surrounding child support and how child support is calculated in Washington.

-As you see, it can be a complex endeavor and it depends on a multitude of factors.
+As you see, it can be a complex endeavor and it depends on many factors.
 In cases like these, you may be best served by hiring an attorney with experience in this field to guide you through.
 Whatever money you spend now may save you much more down the road.

 Related ReadingWhat Is The Division Of Child Support?